 |Stimulus Check Amounts for Heads of Household & 1 Child|

 Because of “phase-out” rules, wealthier earners would get smaller stimulus checks and the wealthiest won’t get anything.
-To calculate these stimulus checks, the government plans to use your AGI based on your 2019 tax returns if filed, or 2018 tax returns if you have yet to file for 2019.
-The 2020 federal income tax deadline has been extended, so you now have until July 15 to file your 2019 taxes.
+To calculate these stimulus checks, the government plans to use your AGI based on your 2019 tax returns, which were due by July 15, 2020.

-House Speaker Nancy Pelosi introduced a bill called the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act that includes a second round of stimulus checks.
-In fact, the bill states that households would receive up to $1,200 per family member.
+Before Congress passed the new $900 billion coronavirus relief bill, House Speaker Nancy Pelosi had introduced another bill last May called the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act.
+This included a second round of stimulus checks for households to get up to $1,200 per family member.

-The total check amount that would be allowed on a per household basis is $6,000.
-In addition, individuals with an income of up to $75,000 would receive $1,200, with reduced amounts for anyone who made more than that.
-Married couples with an income of $150,000 or less would receive $2,400, with the same stipulations applying to them.
+The total check amount that would have been allowed on a per household basis was $6,000.
+In addition, individuals with an income of up to $75,000 would have received $1,200, with reduced amounts for anyone who made more than that.
+Married couples with an income of $150,000 or less would have received $2,400, with the same stipulations applying to them.

 Consider saving or investing the money in your stimulus check.
 Speak with a financial advisor today.